 Politics forced an almost two-year delay before the U.S. Army adopted the Krag-Jorgensen.
 Many Congressmen objected to buying a non-U.S. produced gun.

-Congress passed a measure mandating the army conduct another test.
+Congress passed a measure mandating the army to conduct another test.
 The army did so and once again chose the Krag.

 The Springfield Arsenal began production of the rifle by late 1893, with the first rifle coming off the assembly line on 1 January 1894.